 So, put everything on the table or on stickies.
 It’s like a huge brain dump of all the things that you’ve been thinking, wishing and wanting.
-For us it went from having a dog, to where we wanted to go on vacation, to deciding if we finish renovating our house or sell it to build something new.
+For us, it went from having a dog, to where we wanted to go on vacation, to decide if we finish renovating our house or sell it to build something new.

 The first time we did this exercise, we used sticky notes and then we were able to figure out categories by grouping the notes that fit together.
 It made more sense that way.

 Here are the categories we came up with and what they mean; yours might be slightly different:

 - Tribe – family and friends, giving back, volunteering

 - Health – physical and emotional

 - Home – where we live, our home, our vehicles

 - Wealth – business ideas, passive income, professional development

 Sometimes the categories overlap each other, that’s OK, don’t get too hung up on that.